 What's a Merchant Account?

-A merchant account is a processing arrangement with a credit card processor; where the processor agrees to let you accept Visa and Mastercard payments and agrees to deposit those funds into your current bank account.
+A merchant account is a processing arrangement with a credit card processor; where the processor agrees to let you accept Visa and Mastercard payments and agrees to deposit those funds into your current business bank account.
 A merchant account is not a bank account nor does it store funds.
-Since a merchant account is an arrangement with a specific processor, merchant accounts cannot be transferred between providers.
+Since a merchant account is an arrangement with a specific processor, merchant accounts cannot be transferred between payment processors.

 At Helcim, all of our payment processing solutions come with a built-in merchant account for Visa, Mastercard, and Discover.
 By offering an all-in-one processing solution, we make it easy and affordable to accept credit card payments.